The Late Bloomer from Kristiansand

 She doesn’t worry too much about whether any more apologies are forthcoming.
 “To apologize is a deeply personal act, it has to come from a sincere place of regret.
 Most people are in denial about their actions as a child.”

 We couldn`t agree more with her.
 But we think most people are in denial also when it comes to their actions as adults.
 And it shouldn`t be this way, we all know that.
 Why withdraw an apology?
 It`s an act deeply roted in love and affection.
 We are sorry, because we have hurt someone we love.
 Some people feel it`s humiliating to apologize.
 To admit they have done something wrong, by hurting someone emotionally (or physically), is simply beyond their reach.
 And they can`t help it.
-The feel it would lower their selfportrayed status about themselves down to a level of no recognition.
-They think they will feel stupid in other people`s eyes, when the obvious reality is the contrary.
+The feel it would lower their selfportrayed status about themselves down to a level of no recognition or value.
+They think they will look stupid in other people`s eyes, when the obvious reality is the contrary.

 Don`t be bullied